Banishing the boring webinar by using interactivity and drama in Zoom or Teams training

 Most rooms are just not big enough to enable face-to-face socially distanced training.
 So – how do we get the same value out of an online training experience as we do with face-to-face training?

 The main problem with the webinar format is the limited scope for interaction between delegates and trainer.
-Nelson Training have been working with a major NHS Trust to find ways of getting as close to a face-to-face experience using Zoom.
+Nelson Training have been working with a major NHS Trust and several UK Government Departments to find ways of getting as close to a face-to-face experience using Zoom.

 Using interactive drama in Zoom